sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Use this after the practice engine works:

 Add local storage persistence to Spelio using the `spelio-storage-v1` key.
 Store selected word lists, settings including `dialectPreference`, word progress, list progress, last session result, and current path position.
 Implement list completion logic: a list is complete when every learning item has been seen at least once and the user completes a session for that list with at least 85% accuracy and no revealed letters.
-Implement recommendation logic: if the user struggled and difficult words currently exist, recommend review difficult words; if current list is incomplete, continue it; otherwise recommend nextListId, then unfinished list in current stage, then first list in next stage, then weakest incomplete list.
-For multiple selected lists, recommend mixed practice unless current difficult words exist.
+Implement recommendation logic: if the user struggled and dialect-eligible difficult words currently exist, recommend review difficult words; if current list is incomplete, continue it; otherwise recommend nextListId, then unfinished list in current stage, then first list in next stage, then weakest incomplete list.
+For multiple selected lists, recommend mixed practice unless dialect-eligible current difficult words exist.
 Update homepage states based on first-time, returning, and struggled user logic.
 Welsh style should affect word-level variant selection only, never word-list visibility, and older storage without `dialectPreference` should default to `mixed`.
 Review difficult words must use progress.difficult === true only, remove words from review after clean completion, shrink dynamically, and never fall back to a standard session when empty.
 Include reset progress behaviour that clears current and legacy local storage keys and returns the user to the homepage.

 ### Prompt 4 — Build admin panel and Azure Voice integration